VelazquezLuis/ArcadeGameClone/README.md

 ## instructions
 using your keyboard arrows move your hero to the last road. contact with an enemy will restart the game.
 To play, click on the link: https://velazquezluis.github.io/ArcadeGameClone/ good luck!
 ## Contributing
-Most of the code and start up files was provided by Udacity. most work was done in the app.js  with the help of walk throughs webinars and udacity resources, this game was able to function properly.
+Most of the code and start up files was provided by Udacity. most work was done in the app.js  with the help of walk throughs webinars and udacity resources(from  Matthew Cranford), this game was able to function properly.
 ## Dependencies
  this web app game was built using HTML Canvas, CSS, and Echmascript 6.